[Social media counts reset to zero on this post.]

-.
-I'm calling my theory a ludic theory because if I called it a playful theory you wouldn't take it seriously.
-(I'm trying hard to ignore the fact that the only common English derivative of ludic is ludicrous.)
+I've been working on a ludic theory of human nature.
+In case you haven't studied Latin in a while (perhaps not since several lifetimes ago), ludic means playful.
+I'm calling my theory a ludic theory because if I called it a playful theory people wouldn't take it seriously.
+(I'm ignoring the fact that the only common English derivative of ludic is ludicrous.)

 Heaven take pity on those few of us who try to take play seriously.
 It's hard to do.
 Play, by definition, is something that is not serious.
 I'm sure that's part of the reason why most serious scholars stay far away from the topic.